 - Beyond the classroom

-Our immersive history days take pupils back to a period in time.
+Our immersive history days take pupils back to a past time.

-During a history day pupils might take on the role of peasant, trader or craftsman or woman.
+During a history day pupils might take on the role of peasant, trader or craftsperson.
 They investigate archaeological finds, perhaps using dig boxes to piece together fates of settlements.

 Pupils take part in workshops, for example making oil for lamps, beeswax writing tablets, herbal cures, pots, frescoes and clay charms, painting tiles and carving ‘stone’ tablets.
 They receive introductions to life during that period, followed by activities to further their understanding.

-They might become Celtic Warriors for a day, sampling life in Iron Age Britain – grinding corn, trading coins for artefacts and learning to use a bow and arrow.
+They might become Celtic Warriors for a day, sampling life in Iron Age Britain – trading coins for artefacts and learning to use a bow and arrow.

 We run a weekly after-school History Club.
 Pupils discover fascinating facts about history, enjoy history programmes, play great history games and use technology to undertake research and share findings.